phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.run_compute.md

-Run a forward model of the system on the enabled dataset using a specified set of compute options.
+Run a forward model of the system on the enabled dataset(s) using a specified set of compute options.

 To attach and set custom values for compute options, including choosing